How to Develop Healthy Boundaries: 8 Powerful Ways

 The expression, “mind your own business” could be changed to ‘mind your own boundaries’ which takes discipline to do!

 What does it mean to have boundaries?
-Psychologist Joaquin Selva answers by stating,

 “Setting boundaries is an important part of establishing one’s identity and is a crucial aspect of mental health and well-being.
 Boundaries can be physical or emotional, and they can range from being loose to rigid, with healthy boundaries often falling somewhere in between.”

-It starts with being confident in our identity in Christ and our purpose.
-If our identity and God-given purpose are the lenses we use for our lives, we can paint our white lines or boundaries so we can focus on what God is calling us to do.
+If our identity and God-given purpose are the lenses we use for our lives, we can paint our white lines or boundaries and focus on what God is calling us to do.

 lady with hand up-healthy boundaries